hans-mayer/synflood.c/README.md

     than not these packets would be dropped by the network at some point or the other.
 For example, all major VPS providers will block outgoing packets with spoofed ip addresses.
 Even incoming spoofed packets can potentially be detected and dropped.
-This is done for the general good of the internet.
-Note: the spoofer is currently not perfect and does not take into consideration special or reserved addresses.
-It's completely random.
+    Usefull for testing within the own network.

 -c, --loop-count
-    run synflood for a well defined number
+    run synflood for a well defined number of packets sent out.
+    Usefull for testing with small number of packets.
+    example:
+       -c 10

 -w, --wait-time
     wait seconds before and after synflood
     values between 0 and 30
     0 means no wait time
     default value is 2 seconds
+    Usefull to prepare 'tcpdump' or other tools in a different window:
+    example:
+       -w 0
 ```